nishanth1596/nishanth1596/README.md

 🚀  3.1+ years of React experience | Building clean, scalable frontend apps with React, TypeScript, Tailwind & Redux.

 Welcome to my GitHub profile!
-I'm a frontend developer with a deep passion for **React**, **TypeScript**, and clean, scalable UI development.
-My goal is to build intuitive, responsive web applications that enhance user experiences.
-I'm always excited to challenge myself with **Frontend Mentor** challenges, contribute meaningful feedback, and collaborate with others in the dev community.
+I'm a frontend developer with a strong focus on React, TypeScript, and building user-first interfaces.
+I'm passionate about solving real-world problems with code and constantly improving through hands-on projects, challenges, and collaboration.

+Lately, I've started diving into backend development to understand what truly happens beyond the UI, learning Node.js, Express, and MongoDB to build complete full-stack applications.

 ### 💻 Tech Stack